opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 **0. Auto-Run of Validation Plan:**

-Knitfab will automatically trigger a new run under the validation plan, recognizing the output model from the incremental training process.
+Knitfab will automatically trigger a new Run under the validation Plan, recognizing the output model from the incremental training process.

 **1. Review the Validation Run and Metrics:**

 Repeat steps **6-9** from the ["Model validation"](#step-3-model-validation) section to:

-- View the run log of the validation run.
+- View the Run log of the validation Run.
 - Download the metrics artifact for analysis.

 ## Step 5: Clean up